DiamondLightSource/PMAC-Trajectory-Scans/docs/trajectory_scan.rst

      _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _   _ _ _ _   _ _ _ _   _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _
      <------------Unused----------->     User    VelMode   <---------------------Time--------------------->

 Time will then be read from the Y memory and User & VelMode will be read from the appropriate bits in the X memory.
-Time is the integer number of 1/4s of a milliseconds for the move (this must be written in hex), VelMode is 0, 1 or 2 as described in :ref:`program-design` and User is the number of the subroutine that should be run at the point.
+Time is the integer number of 1/4s of a milliseconds for the move (this must be written in hex), VelMode is 0, 1 or 2 as described in :ref:`program_design` and User is the number of the subroutine that should be run at the point.